Pietot/Pietot/README.md

+# 👋 Hello everyone !
+My name is Baptiste.
+Here's more informations:

 # 🚀 About Me

 I am a French developer passionate about artificial intelligence and big data.
 I love creating my own projects and working on innovative projects.
 Here’s a bit more about me: